Albirizzu/oDCM_team8/README.md

 research and moreover, the data can be specified in variables to make it usefull for this research. </p>

 <p> Comparing the websites with each other, the website of https://www.boxofficemojo.com stands out in terms of data availability about the movies.
-Fist, the data on https://www.boxofficemojo.com provides a simple overview of the top 200 movies based on revenue for a specific year.
+First, the data on https://www.boxofficemojo.com provides a simple overview of the top 200 movies based on revenue for a specific year.
-This is in contrast with the website https://www.rottentomatoes.com/top, which only gives an overview of the title of the top 100 movies based on the number of written reviews.
+This is in contrast with the website https://www.rottentomatoes.com/top, which only gives an overview of the title of the top 100 movies based on the number of written reviews, which does not fit the research really well.
 The third website https://www.the-numbers.com, also gives an overview of movies ranked on revenue, actually not only the top 200 but every released movie in a specific year.
-However, the problem with https://www.the-numbers.com is that the revenues are based on the Domestic Theatrical Market performance (North American movie territory) only.
+However, the problem with https://www.the-numbers.com is that the revenues are based on the Domestic Theatrical Market performance (North American movie territory) only, which makes the data useless for this research.
-This research is looking for the global impact of Covid-19 on the movie industry. </p>
+While this research looks for the global impact of Covid-19 on the movie industry. </p>

+<p> Therefore, data will be scraped from https://www.boxofficemojo.com. </p>